-- The number of passengers on Steamship Authority boats grew steadily up to a peak of about 2.4 million one-way trips in 2002, and has since dropped off to 2.2 million trips, less than the number a decade ago.
-Note that part of this decline (approximately 90,000 passengers) is because the ferry to New Bedford which had been operated by the SSA has since been privatized. - The number of vehicles on the SSA peaked in 2001 at 490,724 trips, and has since dropped to 484,300 trips.
+- The number of passengers on Steamship Authority boats grew steadily up to a peak of about 2.4 million one-way trips in 2002, and has since dropped off to 2.2 million trips, less than the number a decade ago. - The number of vehicles on the SSA peaked in 2001 at 490,724 trips, and has since dropped to 484,300 trips.
 In the past five years, the percentage of all vehicles under twenty feet in length comprised of Islanders traveling on reduced-fare excursion rates grew from 39.4% in 2000 to 42.6% in 2005.
 This percentage peaked at 66.6% in December 2005.
-Note that until 2004, personal pick-ups under 20' long were classified as cars whereas they were subsequently classified as trucks; this explains part of the decline in the number of cars and the increase in the number of trucks.
+While the reported number of trucks on SSA ferries continues to increase, that number is deceiving as since 2004 it has included personal pick-ups under 20' long.
 The number of freight trucks (over 20') has not risen in recent years.

-• Limit on Automobiles Ferried: The limit on ferry automobile capacity appears to have led to an increase in the number of people that keep one car on the Island and another one on the mainland, so the reduction in on-Island vehicle traffic is perhaps not as great as hoped.
-The

-- Steamship Authority operates over 4,000 parking spaces on the Upper Cape; 500 in Woods Hole, 2,700 in Falmouth, and 900 in Bourne.
+Excludes the Island Queen and the Rhode Island Fast Ferry.
+Source: SSA Limit on Automobiles Ferried: The limit on ferry automobile capacity appears to have led to an increase in the number of people that keep one car on the Island and another one on the mainland, so the reduction in on-Island vehicle traffic is perhaps not as great as hoped.
+The Steamship Authority operates over 4,000 parking spaces on the Upper Cape; 500 in Woods Hole, 2,700 in Falmouth, and 900 in Bourne.
 The number of permit-holders in the SSA's Falmouth parking lots has doubled in recent years, whereas the number of transients has remained about the same.
 The number of automobiles registered on the Island has also doubled, although it is not clear exactly how many cars are physically on the Island at a given time.
-Thus, the limit on ferry automobile capacity might have had a dampening effect on short-term visitors choosing to bring a car across. - Respondents to the 2003 summer ferry survey indicated that about 10% were permanent Island residents, slightly under 20% were seasonal residents who spend at least one
+Thus, the limit on ferry automobile capacity might have had a dampening effect on short-term visitors choosing to bring a car across.